Fixitfetish/fpga_potpourri/doc/dsplib/_readme_dsp.md

 Introduction
 ============

-The DSP library
+The main goal of the DSP library is to simplify the process of moving designs between different FPGA device types and vendors with different DSP cell primitives.
+This only works for basic operations and features that are supported by all DSP cells.
+Highly optimized solutions will always be device and vendor specific and are not considered here.

 * collection of types, functions and procedures in addition to the ieee.numeric_std library ... see ieee_extension
 * support of rounding, clipping/saturation and overflow detection
 * abstraction layer to hide FPGA device specific DSP primitives

-The main goal of this library is to simplify the process of moving designs between different FPGA device types and vendors with different DSP cell primitives.
-This only works for basic operations and features that are supported by all DSP cells.
-Highly optimized solutions will always be device and vendor specific and are not considered here.
+Note that standard complex arithmetic is intentionally not addressed in the DSP library though some DSP cells offer complex support and optimization.
+For portability reasons an additional complex library is available and can be used on top of the DSP library.

 Contents
 ========